tobywilson1/fx-analysis/README.md

 # fx-analysis

-Sources fx data from a REST API and displays in a D3 chart based on user-entered filters e.g. fx pair.
+Sources fx data asynchronously from a REST API and displays in a D3 chart based on user-entered filters e.g. fx pair.

+---

 ### Version: 1.0.0